learningDane/uninotes/content/file/Network Applications.md

 - how do we scale to ~1 billion users?
 - heterogeneity: different users have different capabilities The solution is **distributed, application-level infrastructure**.
+## 4.1 Images
+An image is an array of pixels, where each pixel is represented by bits.
+## 4.2 Video
+A video is a sequence of images displayed at a constant rate (*framerate*), normally 24,25 or 30 images per second.
-## 4.1 Coding
+## 4.3 Coding
-We can use redundancy within and between frames to decrease the number of bits used to encode the image.
+We can use redundancy *within* and *between* frames to decrease the number of bits used to encode the image.
 - **spatial coding**: instead of sending $N$ values of the same color, just send the color and the number if times it repeats ($N$).
 - **temporal coding**: instead of sending the complete $i+1$ frame, just send the differences from the $i$ frame

+Also **video encoding rate** can be:
+- **CRB** (constant bit rate)
+- **VRB** (variable bit rate): the video encoding rate changes as the amount of spatial and temporal coding changes

+Examples of compression standards:
+- MPEG1 (CD-ROM): 1.5 Mbps
+- MPEG2 (DVD): 3-6 Mbps
+- MPEG4 (often used in internet): 64Kbps - 12 Mbps
+  NOT to be confused with "MPEG4 part 14", aka "MP4", which is the container format **MPEG** stands for Moving Picture Experts Group, a collection of standards developed by SO/IEC for audio and video coding.

+Note: coding and encoding here are synonyms.
-## 4.2 Challenges of streaming
+## 4.4 Challenges of streaming
 - server-to-client bandwidth will vary over time.
-- packet loss will also vary over time #ricontrolla
+- packet loss and delay will also vary over time.
+- *continuous playout constraint*: once the client's playout begins, playback must match the original timing.

 In an ideal world the servers send one frame every 1/30th of a second, the user receives one frame at the same interval, with a fixed network delay, and displays the frames at the correct framerate.

 **Network delay though is variable**!
-Solution: clients stores the received frames and displays them at the correct framerate with a "video reproduction delay".
+Solution: clients stores the received frames (*client-side buffering*) and displays them at the correct framerate with a *client playout delay*.
-## 4.3 Compression
+## 4.5 Compression
 An important characteristic of video is that it can be compressed, trading quality with lower file sizes.
 Today we have algorithms that can compress videos to any desired bit-rate, the higher the bitrate the higher the quality and the overall user viewing experience.